frankframework/frank-manual/docs/source/testing/ladybug/reference/reference.rst

 Please do the following to get the raw test reports:

 #.
 Preparing yourself is easy this time.
-You do not need test scripts you captured in earlier sections.
+You do not need test reports you captured in earlier sections.
 Please do the general preparations of this tutorial before proceeding, see :ref:`preparations`.
 #.
 Until now, you started the Frank!Runner with the command ``start.bat``.
 For this subsection, you need another command: ``start.bat -Djdbc.migrator.active=true``.
 Please make sure you started the Frank!Runner with this last command.
 #.
 Please go to Testing | Test Pipeline.
 Select adapter "adapterIngestMessage".
 In the Message field, please enter the following: